MartinLahoumh/SeniorDesign/README.md

 [Brandon Tjandra](https://github.com/btjandra15) - Techsmith <br>
 [Miguel Luna](https://github.com/luna-miguel) - Systems Savy <br>
 [Jiazhou Zhang](https://github.com/Jiazhou-Zhang) - Quality Assurance <br>

-# Idea
+# Project Idea
-* An AR application that will take photos of objects with text in them (such as a street sign) and would be able to translate it to a users prefered langauge in real time.
-We will use the Mask R-CNN model for the object detection.
+* The idea of this project is a web app that translates text that are on images (such as a poster or a sign or even just a regular digital image) to a users prefered language (I.E French, Spanish, English, etc.)
+* The ML aspect of this project is detecting where in an image is text located, to which that text is extracted.
+* The extracted text will be translated via an API of google translate, to which it would return that translation to the user.

 # Research
-## How Does AR and Mask-RCNN work?
 ### How Mask R-CNN Works?
 Link: https://developers.arcgis.com/python/guide/how-maskrcnn-works/